New to Cryptocurrency? This is for You!

 After validating your identity through necessary KYC “Know Your Customer” checks:

-- Once your transaction is confirmed, withdraw the entire purchased amount to your pre-selected private wallet.
-Avoid retaining a balance on the exchange.
+4. Once your transaction is confirmed, withdraw the entire purchased amount to your pre-selected private wallet.
+Do not retain a balance on the exchange.

 By immediately withdrawing to self-custody and keeping exchange balances negligible, you protect your investment from third-party risks down the line.
 Continue learning responsible practices.